owensgl/biol525D/Topic_7/readme.md

 $java -jar $picard CreateSequenceDictionary R= $ref/reference.fa O= $ref/reference.dict samtools faidx $ref/reference.fa
-#Next we use the haplotypecaller to create a gvcf file for each sample
+#Next we use the haplotypecaller to create a gvcf file.
+This takes about 20 minutes per sample, so for right now we're only going to run it on one sample.
-while read name
+for name in `cat $home/samplelist.txt | head -n 1`
 do
 $gatk --java-options "-Xmx4g" HaplotypeCaller \
    -R $ref \